lmiconsultancy-dependent-visa-kitas-update-2025

 Immigration Consulting

-Indonesia Dependent Visa (Dependent KITAS)
+Indonesia Dependent Visa KITAS E31C

 If you stay in Indonesia to join a family member who holds a KITAS (Limited Stay Permit) in Indonesia, the Dependent Visa is the ideal solution.
 A Dependent KITAS (Visa e31h) in Indonesia is available for the foreign nationals as spouses and children of the primary KITAS holder.
 With this visa, foreign nationals can access to various benefits when residing in Indonesia, such as opening bank accounts and registering a mobile phone.